codeherald/documentation/install.md

 ## Review Permissions

 CodeHerald does not ask for more permissions than it needs to right now.
-If permissions will change in the future, Github will explicitly ask you to approve the changes.
+If permissions will change in the future, GitHub will explicitly ask you to approve the changes.
 Meanwhile, CodeHerald needs permissions to add webhooks and execute actions, issues and pull requests.
 Checks and security events are needed for upcoming features, and metadata is a mandatory permission.